 “Having a team of professionals involved from day one throughout construction to make sure the implementation is done correctly and in a timely manner is what makes any construction project successful,” says Ryan Anderson of RKA Construction.
-This design team, which included RKA Construction, LRK Architects, Murphy Maude Interiors and Fields Landscape Architecture, clearly succeeded!
+This design team, which included RKA Construction, LRK Architects, Murphy Maude Interiors, Fields Landscape Architecture, and Sara Walden Interiors clearly succeeded!

 All photos by Stefanie Rawlinson Photography.

 For more beautiful home inspiration, find our archives HERE.